Department of Communication

 Communication Major

-The Department of Communication offers a B.A. in Communication with the following concentrations: Film & Visual Storytelling, Health Communication, Public Relations, and Technology & Emerging Media.
+The Department of Communication offers a B.A. in Communication with the following concentrations: Film & Visual Storytelling, Public Relations, and Technology & Emerging Media.
 The department also offers three minors: a general minor in Communication, a minor in Public Relations and an interdisciplinary minor in Sports Media.

 The Department of Communication houses the MediaHub, a student support center for digital skill development.